aissah/ReMi-DAS/README.md

 ---

+### Synthetic study

+The notebook `notebooks/ReMi-DAS-synthetic.ipynb` provides a synthetic study that:
+- Generates ambient traffic-noise fields and simulates DAS strain-rate along a fiber using the `src/noise_synthetics` module.
+- Exports synthetic data to a DASCore `Patch` and runs the same ReMi workflow end-to-end (tapering, f–p transform, dispersion picking).

+This is useful for checking parameters and understanding expected dispersion features before applying the workflow to field datasets.

+---

 ### References

 - McMechan, G.A. and Yedlin, M.J., 1981.
 Analysis of dispersive waves by wave field transformation. *Geophysics*, 46(6), pp.869-874.
 - Louie, J.N., 2001.
 Faster, better: shear-wave velocity to 100 meters depth from refraction microtremor arrays. *BSSA*, 91(2), pp.347-364.
 - Chambers, D., Jin, G., Tourei, A., Issah, A.H.S., Lellouch, A., Martin, E.R., Zhu, D., Girard, A.J., Yuan, S., Cullison, T. and Snyder, T., 2024.
 Dascore: A python library for distributed fiber optic sensing. *Seismica*, 3(2), pp.10-26443.